-Additional Real-time Reserve commitments may be made on flexible reserve resources by the RT SCED application and additional inflexible reserves resources recommendations by the IT SCED application.
-Commitments on flexible reserves resources may change with each execution of the RT SCED application while commitments on inflexible reserve resources will respect the minimum run time of those resources.
+Additional Real-time Reserve commitments may be made on flexible reserve resources by the RT SCED application and from additional inflexible reserves resources recommendedrecommendations by the IT SCED application.
+Commitments on flexible reserves resources may change with each execution of the RT SCED application while commitments on inflexible resources.
 PJM Operator, if necessary, may manually request an inflexible resource previously committed for reserves to provide energy.
 Such reasons include but are not limited to constraint control.
-Such action will automatically terminate the resource's reserve assignment.
+Such reserve assignment.

-- Flexible reserve resource commitments will not be posted to Markets Gateway but will be telemetered via ICCP or other communication protocol to resource owners. - Additional inflexible resource commitments will be communicated to the resource owners via ICCP or other communication protocol.
+- Flexible reserve resource commitments will not be posted to Markets Gateway on the Dispatch Lambda page and but will be telemetered via ICCP or other communication protocol to resource owners. - Additional inflexible resource commitments will be communicated to the resource owners via ICCP or other communication protocol.